MasoniteFramework/docs/the-craft-command.md

 ### Encryption

 Masonite comes with a way to encrypt data and by default, encrypts all cookies set by the framework.
 Masonite uses a `key` to encrypt and decrypt data.
-Read the "Encryption" documentation for more information on encryption.
+Read the [Encryption](/security/encryption.md) documentation for more information on encryption.

 To generate a secret `key`, we can run: